project-gemmi/gemmi/docs/mol.rst

    Do not read too much into the specification.

-Gemmi aims to support all flavours of PDB files that are in common use in the field of macromolecular crystallography (this format got adopted also in other fields, such as simulations of metals, ceramics, fluids).
+Gemmi aims to read all flavors of PDB files that are in common use in macromolecular crystallography and related fields.
-Here, we focus on files from macromolecular software and wwPDB.

-We support the following popular extensions of the format:
+We support the following extensions:

 * two-character chain IDs (columns 21 and 22),
 * segment ID (columns 73-76) from PDB v2,
-* hybrid-36_ encoding of sequence IDs for sequences longer than 9999 (although we are yet to find an examples for this),
+* hybrid-36_ encoding of sequence IDs that exceed 9999
+  (the residues assigned such IDs are usually waters),
 * hybrid-36_ encoding of serial numbers for more than 99,999 atoms,
 * tilde-hetnam extension for extended CCD codes (residue names).

 .. _supported_records:

-Gemmi interprets more PDB records than most of programs and libraries, but supporting all the records is not a goal.
+Gemmi interprets more PDB records than most programs and libraries, but supporting all the records is not a goal.
 The records that are interpreted can be converted from/to mmCIF: